2013 Malaysian Grand Prix: Post-race

 Mark Webber was asked by Red Bull founder and co-owner Dietrich Mateschitz to give an oral and written account of Vettel's actions.

 Vettel ignoring team orders was a key moment in his rivalry with Webber, which began when he collided with Webber at the 2010 Turkish Grand Prix and was forced to retire.
 Horner talked to Vettel and Webber the night after the race, expressing his misgivings about the situation.
 Vettel flew from Kuala Lumpur to visit the Red Bull team factory in Milton Keynes, England on 26 March to apologise to his colleagues after doing so to Webber at the press conference.
 According to Horner, Vettel was eager to make up for the wrongdoing and shook hands with Webber: "He can't turn back the clock, but he's accepted what he did was wrong."
 Red Bull did not reprimand or punish Vettel because his lawyers threatened legal action; he told Webber at the three weeks later that he was annoyed by his teammate's comments on the podium.
-Vettel later recanted his apology for winning: "Obviously I realised at that moment there was quite a conflict.
+In China, at a media session, Vettel recanted his apology for winning: "Obviously I realised at that moment there was quite a conflict.
 On the one hand I am the kind of guy who respects team decisions and on the other hand, probably Mark is not the one who deserved it (to win) at the time.
 The bottom line is I was racing, I was faster, I passed him, I won."

 While in Australia, Webber received a telephone call from Red Bull owner and co-founder Dietrich Mateschitz, who asked for an oral and written account of events because he was irate about the damage to his company's reputation.
 Although media reports and comments from the Formula One community speculated about his future at Red Bull and whether reserve driver, Sébastien Buemi, would replace him, Webber dismissed the suggestions and would continue driving for the team for the foreseeable future and talk to Mateschitz about his future later in the year.
 Webber said in 2020 he believed Vettel might regret the incident, but added that he was not "an angel at certain other events here and there."